flint-crew/flint-containers/README.md

 ## Where are the cotainers?
 Each container is built and pushed to [DockerHub](https://hub.docker.com/r/alecthomson/flint-containers/tags).
 Each application is available under a different tag.

-To get them you can run:
+To get them you can run

 ```bash
 # for docker